olanti-p/Cataclysm-TLG/doc/BACKPORTING.md

 ```

 > [!TIP]
 > [Mergiraf](https://mergiraf.org/) can help dealing with merge conflicts.
-It has been tested on this repo and it sucessfully resolves most of the conflicts.
+It has been tested on this repo and it sucessfully resolves many of the conflicts.

 There are multiple ways to solve the merge conflict.
 Apparently the github desktop app can do so, but you can also use `git mergetool`.
 After you are done, run `git am --continue`.